Home

 Fire Opal Arrowhead

-Over 100,000 artifacts, illustrating the lives of indigenous tribes from North and South America, are on display with the primary focus on Native American tribes.
-Collections dating from 12,000 years ago include thousands of arrowheads, obsidian knives, spear points, primitive stone tools, native clothing, intricate bead work, basketry, pottery, and more.
+Native American Artifacts – Over 100,000 artifacts, illustrating the lives of indigenous tribes from North and South America are on display with the primary focus on Native American tribes.
+Collections dating from 12,000 years ago include arrowheads, obsidian knives, spear points, primitive stone tools, native clothing, intricate bead work, basketry, pottery, and more.

 Read more